-A selection of items, that are also available to buy in the MND Scotland Shop: t-shirt (various sizes); enamel lapel badge; wristbands (x2); supermarket trolley token keyring; car sticker; pen; and a dog bandana (what all the best-dressed pooches are wearing this year).
+A selection of items, that are also available to buy now in the MND Scotland Shop:

 Donated by self on behalf of: MND Scotland

 Prize Donors: This is a great advertising opportunity, with some seriously positive PR, for all prize donors (whether companies or individuals).
 Past media coverage has included the Sunday Post, Daily Record and STV Online.
-And, in addition, each prize is repeatedly featured on Twitter (@ataxiascot), to 22,000 followers.
+And, in addition, each prize is promoted on Twitter (@ataxiascot) – to 22,000 followers.
 So it’s quite an audience/market.